dan-nagle/h2m/README.txt

 3)   USAGE OF H2M

-The h2m Autofortran tool is invoked at the shell as ./h2m [path to header].
+The h2m-AutoFortran tool is invoked at the shell as ./h2m [path to header].
 By default h2m sends the translated text to standard output.
 This can be redirected with an option or the shell redirection operators.